The Henschke Shiraz Inheritance

 “We follow in the footsteps of our ancestors as we continue to settle new vines into our vineyards in the Eden Valley and Adelaide Hills – constantly seeking and discovering a new universe of expressions in our wines,” Stephen says.
 “Our youngest vines planted in 2002, nebbiolo and tempranillo are still adolescents – energetic, ebullient, and rushing.
 One day they may be the patient Centenarians and our descendants will be pushing new boundaries of grapegrowing and winemaking.”

-Henschke Hill of Grace 2014 and Mount Edelstone 2015 is now available through fine wine retailers, restaurants and the Henschke website and cellar door.
+Henschke Hill of Grace 2014 and Mount Edelstone 2015 are now available through fine wine retailers, restaurants and the Henschke website and cellar door.